Cyfrin/Updraft/courses/formal-verification/3-gasbad/27-section-3-recap/+page.md

 **Summary Declarations**

 We also learnt about summary declarations, the DISPATCHER summary in particular.
-Summary Declaractions allow us to tell the Certora provers to replace any function logic with whatever behaviour we want.
-In the case of our external calls, we use the DISPATCHER summary in order to restrict what the prover expects to be the result of these calls, which is otherwise unpredicatable.
+Summary Declarations allow us to tell the Certora provers to replace any function logic with whatever behaviour we want.
+In the case of our external calls, we use the DISPATCHER summary in order to restrict what the prover expects to be the result of these calls, which is otherwise unpredictable.

 ```js
 function _.onERC721Received(address, address, uint256, bytes) external => DISPATCHER(true);